-The Bank has classified its bond portfolio as being part of the Banking Book considering the instrument classification and trading intention, i.e. the Bank holds a bond portfolio for the purpose of ensuring sufficient HQLA for the Liquidity Coverage Ratio requirements and calculations with the currency composition matching the liability side client deposits.
-The Bank maintains the portfolio to
+The Bank has classified its bond portfolio as being part of the banking book considering the instrument classification and trading intention (i.e. the Bank holds a bond portfolio for the purpose of ensuring sufficient HQLA for the Liquidity Coverage Ratio requirements and calculations with the currency composition matching the liability side client deposits).
+The Bank maintains the portfolio to ensure an efficient management of its HQLA and is normally only changing the composition to reflect changes in the underlying client deposits and thus not for short term speculative gains.

 The interest rate risk stems from the placement in government bonds driven by the handling of its excess liquidity.
-In particular, the Bank maintains a portfolio of high-quality liquid assets - minimum long-term credit rating AA- (or equivalent).
-The bonds are of short maturity and primarily held to ensure compliance with the Liquidity Coverage Ratio requirements (LCR) and the upper limit will - considering the limited credit risk - be limited by the interest net sensitivity limit.
+In particular, the Bank maintains a portfolio of HQLA - mainly consisting of government bonds. and are mainly of short maturity.